 The numbers in the table tell you how much the contaminants were reduced during the test.
 For example, if it says "glyphosate 75%", that means 75% of the glyphosate was removed, and 25% remained after filtration.

 Where you see "n/a", that means there was no data available for that particular contaminant.
 But, that doesn't necessarily mean that the filter can't reduce that contaminant.

 Note: Sodium fluoride, hexafluorosilicate, and fluorosilicic acid are all forms of fluoride found in drinking water.

 Big Berkey (most popular gravity water filter)

 Berkey is by far the best known and most popular brand of gravity filters.
 This is a brand that my family and I have been using for many years.

 The "Big" Berkey is just one of several available sizes.
 It's made by New Millenium Concepts, a company in Texas.

 The filter elements themselves are manufactured in the US, and the stainless steel housing is assembled in the US.

-It comes with 2 Black Berkey filter elements, which are made of coconut shell carbon plus a proprietary blend of 5 other media.
+It comes with two Black Berkey filter elements, which are made of coconut shell carbon plus a proprietary blend of five other media.